Pet Animals

 To determine if your Bulldog is overweight, perform a hands-on test.
 Place your hands on his back, thumbs along the spine, with the fingers spread out.
 You should be able to feel, but not see, his ribs without applying excessive pressure.
 If you’re unsure, consult with a veterinarian.
 If you cannot easily feel his ribs, it may be necessary to reduce his food intake and increase his exercise.

-All Bulldog breeds List
+All Bulldog Breeds List

 • French Bulldog